mcaliman/mcaliman.github.io/_posts/en/java/2005-01-02-java-methods.md

 **Static methods and dynamic methods**

 A static method is executable from the class in which it is defined.
-A dynamic method is executable by objects that are instantiable from its definition class.
+An instance method is executable by objects that are instantiable from its definition class.

 **Constructor methods**